Terribly-Shady-Guy/Csharp_2_Final_API/README.md

 ## **Main API data access portion prompt:**

-Think of the first example as if you were working for the state of Minnesota, and you were tasked with creating a public facing API for the for the theoretical MinnState DMV Mobile App to make calls to.
+Think of the first example as if you were working for the state of Minnesota, and you were tasked with creating a public facing API for the theoretical MinnState DMV Mobile App to make calls to.
   1. DMV and law enforcement personnel should be able to look up drivers based on name, social security number, license plate number.